PavitranBhat/ml-from-scratch-journey/README.md

+# ML From Scratch Journey 🚀

-This repository documents my Machine Learning learning journey from fundamentals to advanced concepts.
-I will implement algorithms, write notes, and build projects step by step.
+This repository documents my journey of learning Machine Learning from fundamentals to advanced concepts.

+## Structure

+Day 1:
+- Introduction to Machine Learning
+- Types of ML
+- Overfitting vs Underfitting
+- Bias-Variance Tradeoff

+More updates coming daily.